 If you bring a bag to the Museum, it will be searched upon entry.
 Our security officer will ask you to place your bag on the desk, open it and step back before they perform the bag search.
-Our security officer will be wearing disposable gloves to carry out the check and will change gloves between each bag search.

 Once the check is complete, the security officer will ask you to close and collect your bag so that you can begin your visit.

 Please do not bring suitcases, large bags or scooters to the Museum.